Top 9 Food Bank Fundraising Ideas and Strategies

 Partner with local and national businesses to raise funds for your food bank.
 The sky’s the limit when it comes to this one.

 For example, you could have the business you’re partnering with run a ‘challenge’ where whoever is late to a meeting donates $1 to a jar/account or pays $5 to dress down for a day.
-For an added bonus, ask upper management to pay double and/or match the donation.
+For a bonus, ask upper management to pay double and/or match the donation.
 This is one of the easiest and most effective ways to raise money in the workplace.

 You could ask local movie and/or performance theatres to charge a certain amount of canned goods as admission for one night.